 Véronique Liem is a well-regarded attorney and trial lawyer with over 30 years of experience representing individuals, professionals, families, and businesses.
 Her law practice includes family law and divorce, mediation and alternative dispute resolution.
 She has successfully litigated, tried, or settled numerous cases in Washtenaw County and surrounding counties.

 Véronique is a Fellow of the renowned American Academy of Matrimonial Lawyers (AAML).
 She received the highest “AV/Preeminent” peer-review rating for legal skills and for highest ethical standards from Martindale-Hubbell.
 She is a trained, court-approved mediator for family law and commercial disputes, an arbitrator and a certified collaborative divorce attorney.
 Notably, since 2017, she has been nominated as a “Best Lawyers – Family Law” and, since 2018, as a Michigan Super Lawyers and as a Leading Lawyers (Family law and ADR) nominee.
 She was selected as a “2013 Woman in the Law” honoree by Michigan Lawyers Weekly and as a 2020 “Lawyer of the Year” award recipient by Best Lawyers in America.
 She is a former President and former Treasurer of the Board of the Washtenaw County Bar Association and is a former President of Board of the Collaborative Practice Institute of Michigan (CPIM).

 Veronique is committed to pro-bono and community service.
 In 2016, she received the Washtenaw County Bar Association Public Service/Pro-Bono Award.
-Since 2011, She has been a Member of Avalon Housing Board of Trustees and is Vice President on its Executive Committee through 2019 and is now a member of the Finance Committee.
+Since 2011, She has been a Member of Avalon Housing Board of Trustees, was a Vice President on its Executive Committee through 2019 and is now a member of the Finance Committee.